TeseoLou/clancy-nook-walking-tours/README.md

   - Features for private bookings, e.g., pre-filled forms.
   - Playable media e.g., media snippets of guide or tour previews.

+---

 #### **Content Requirements**
-Content requirements are the textual, visual, and aesthetic elements a website needs to meet user needs and fulfill its purpose.
+Content requirements are the textual, visual, and aesthetic elements a website needs to meet user needs and fulfil its purpose.
 They translate the website's strategy and scope into tangible components that align with business goals and user stories.

 For Clancy Nook, content requirements provide the _what_ and _how_, filling the website's framework and ensuring users can access relevant materials like tour information, imagery, and branding elements, directly enhancing the site's usability and overall user experience (UX).